Best fake AirPods of 2023

-In this guide, we have gathered together the best fake AirPods that replicate the iconic stemmed design of the Apple AirPods and AirPods Pro.
-It's a style that has become so admired and popular that dozens of brands are emulating the design with models that often cost a lot less than Apple's earbuds.
+In this guide, we have gathered together the best fake AirPods that replicate Apple's iconic drop-stem design.
+Whether you like the design or not, it's a style that is admired by many and dozens of wireless earbuds emulate the AirPods look with a version that often cost less.

 Read on to find out which of these fake AirPods are the best models to undergo our rigorous review process, ranked and rated by audio experts.
 Don't forget, you'll find lots more info in our in-depth standalone reviews, where we cover design and comfort, features, ANC performance (where applicable), battery life, and sound quality across all kinds of media, as well as how well each model handles calls.